Child Abuse Prevention Training

 - Maintenance of professional and appropriate relationships with students

 KCEA has responded to numerous inquiries from affiliating ministries asking for biblically based training for their school staff, volunteers, and church staff and volunteers.
 The first quality training segment was released in mid-August 2013.
-Additional segments, updates, and legislative revisions are being released on an ongoing basis to help registered minstries stay current in their training content.
-The training may be viewed in either DVD or online streaming video format.
+Additional updates and legislative news are being released on an ongoing basis to help registered minstries stay current in their training content.

 Please login to access the training online and related supporting resources.